 S. subincarnatus - grey-brown with vinaceous tones, flesh stains pink when cut.

-S. versipellis (crassus) - smooth cap, orange-brown, cap flesh stains yellow-green when cut.
+S. versipellis (crassus) - smooth cap, orange-brown, cap flesh may stain yellow-green when cut.

 S. indurescens - another orangish Sarcodon that stains vinaceous-pink, but only in the stem base.

 Bankera - Very much like Sarcodon but with small, white, spinier spores (spores are smaller with sharper spines than Sarcodon) and a little more sordid than the similar Hydnum.
 When dried out they will smell strongly like Maggi spice, a kind of maple curry odor.
 When fresh, the colours of these species are a little different than the brown spored Sarcodon, but you may need to take a spore print to differentiate them.
 Usually between 5-10cm across.

 H. conigenum (auratile?) - thinner like Phellodon, brighter orange flesh and teeth.